Petros-Polychronis/Personalized-Marketing/README.md

 ## Main Results

+## Uplift.
-The Average Treatment Effect $\text{ATE}$ of the experiment is at 3.12%.
+The top 5 $\text{CATE}$ estimators achieve singificant uplift versus the $ Average Treatment Effect $\text{ATE}$ at 3.12%.

 For the promotion to be profitable when targeting all the customer base as it is, the cost-to-revenue ratio $\frac{C}{R}$ needs to be below 3.12% (or 0.0312).
 If it is above, then targeting needs to be implemented in order for the promotion to have a positive ROI.
 Moreover, the theoreticaly optimal solution in terms of expected profit maximization would be target any sample with $\tau(x) \geq 0.0312$.
 Below, I show the average profits scaled on the size of the original dataset as obtained by the best 5 $\text{CATE}$ methods after running 50 bootstrap iterations for the four different thresholds $\[ 0.033, 0.04, 0.05, 0.0667 \]$

 ![aggregate_performance](/figures/aggregate_performance.png)